-From the FIFA Laws of the Game, Law 4 pertains to the players' equipment and states:
+From the FIFA Laws of the Game, pertaining to the players' equipment states:

 a) Safety - A player must not use equipment or wear anything that is dangerous to themselves or another player (including any kind of jewelry).
 Law 4 outlines the basic compulsory equipment to include shin guards, which must be made of rubber, plastic or similar suitable material and must provide reasonable protection.
 As such, shin guards must be worn during all SSA sanctioned games.

-Jewellery Policy:
+Jewelry Policy: